Avedik

 Avedik (in Armenian Աւետիք) is a Lebanese-Armenian publication published by the Armenian Catholic Patriarchate in Lebanon and the official organ of the Armenian Catholic Church worldwide.

+The publication began as a patriarchal magazine in the 1932 by Catholicos Patriarch Avedis Petros XIV Arpiarian, for whom it is now named.

 Licensed as a monthly publication, the religious Armenian-Catholic publication is now published with varying frequencies (monthly, bi-monthly, quarterly, semi-annually, annually) as a small-size periodical.